larry-athey/climate-czar/README.md

 You may also contact me directly at https://panhandleponics.com<br>
 Subscribe to the official YouTube channel at https://www.youtube.com/@PanhandlePonics<br>

 _**NOTE:** Climate Czar is currently being ported to a stand-alone PHP web app in order to reduce its system resource footprint.
-While it is already possible to use a Raspberry Pi (or clone) as the server, this will make it run smoother on small low-powered single board computers._
+While it is already possible to use a Raspberry Pi (or clone) as the server, this will make it run smoother on small low-powered single board computers by eliminating the Wordpress dependency._

 ---